Legal Consultant – Feb 2021 –

 Samuel joined the ALRC in August 2019 as a Legal Officer.
-In this role, he leads research and writing for specific aspects of ALRC Inquiries.
+In his current role of Legal Consultant, Samuel leads research and writing for specific aspects of ALRC Inquiries.

-At the ALRC, Samuel has worked on the following Inquiry:
+At the ALRC, Samuel has worked on the following Inquiries:

 Prior to joining the ALRC, Samuel was an associate at the Federal Court of Australia and Supreme Court of Queensland, and studied as an Oxford-Hackney Scholar at Wadham College, Oxford.
-He is also a Sessional Lecturer at the TC Beirne School of Law, University of Queensland.
+He is also an Adjunct Fellow at the TC Beirne School of Law, University of Queensland.
 Samuel holds a Bachelor of Civil Law (Distinction) from the University of Oxford, Bachelors of Arts and Laws (First Class Honours) degrees from the University of Queensland, and a Graduate Diploma of Legal Practice from the Australian National University.

 In this podcast series you will hear from several members of the Australian Law Reform Commission team discussing key issues raised in the Corporate Criminal Responsibility Final Report.